 Be Cautious of Your Cinnamon Intake

 While cinnamon offers a lot of health benefits, it is to be considered the right type to incorporate into your diet.
 Both types of cinnamon, Ceylon and cassia contain a compound called coumarins which are believed to potentially damage the liver when consumed in excessive amounts.
 With the two types of cinnamon, Ceylon contains lesser amount of this compound compared to cassia.
 It has been a better option in producing cinnamon extracts especially in high doses.

 Unfortunately, Cassia is the more available type of cinnamon found in groceries.
 Nothing to fear though because cinnamon is not consumed in high amounts anyway.
 Unless you are eating the powder itself, then that can cause a big problem!

 Although cinnamon isn’t always effective against insulin resistance, it can reliably attenuate the insulin resistance resulting from sleep loss.
 Plus, cinnamon is delicious, so there’s that. – Mark Sisson

 Besides its versatility in sweet and savory foods, cinnamon has been shown to have health benefits ranging from lowering cholesterol and blood sugar to preventing yeast infections. – Robb Wolf

 All you ever wanted to know about Cinnamon and Paleo

 Mark’s Daily Apple.
 Top 10 Favorite Herbs and Spices

 Paleo Porn.
-Is Rosemary Paleo?
+Is Cinnamon Paleo?

 Did we miss anything?